electroreal1/TRMythos/README.md

 _More detailed explanations coming soon._

+## Example Skills
+Right now, the following skills have been added in this mod.

+### Example Common
+This skill adds in a toggleable effect for an absorption effect.

+Explains:
+- Toggleable Skills
+- Kill Based Unlock Requirements

+### Example Extra
+This adds in a held skill, that when held increases your speed.
+When mastered, becomes toggleable

+Explains:
+- Held Skills
+- Mastery Based Toggle Skills

+### Example Intrinsic
+This adds in a passive skill, that simply adds a permanent speed modifier to the player.
+Right now, the code says it is intrinsic to Humans, but currently that doesn't work (not my fault)

+_see HumanRaceMixin.java for adding skills to existing races_

+Explains:
+- Permanent Effects
+- Movement Modifiers

+### Example Ultimate
+This adds a cool ultimate skill.
+Unlocked by mastering Water Blade, and having 100,000 EP.
+Shoots waterblades at all mobs in a radius.

+Explains:
+- Skill Unlock Requirements
+- Projectile Usage

+### Example Unique
+This adds an explosion Unique skill, that has multiple modes.

+Explains:
+- Handling Skill Modes
+- Explosions

 # Credits
 Memoires - Provided an example base addon code that was used to create this repo <br>